zeromev/zeromev.github.io/explorer.md

 *    two sandwich attacks where the victim transactions were censored for around 2 minutes before being frontrun and backrun by their attackers for a loss of $-14421
 *    that both attacks were enabled by Flashbots auctions
 *    that fair ordering transactions would have made these attacks impossible
-*    that the fair order of transactions in the network is usefully knowable
+*    that the fair order of transactions in a p2p network like the one used by Ethereum is usefully knowable

 Now try putting your wallet address into the search box at the top, and seeing if you have been the victim of toxic MEV.

+## contents
+* TOC
+{:toc}

 ## search bar

 At the top of each page is a search box.

 As with most blockchain explorers, you can search for a block by Ethereum:
-*   blocknumber
+*   block number
 *   transaction hash
 *   address

-Having searched by transaction hash, a 'Jump To Tx' button allows you to quickly find the transaction in question in the block.
+Having searched by transaction hash or via the address page, a 'Jump To Tx' button allows you to quickly find the transaction of interest in the block.

 ## home page

-This shows recent users losses due to MEV in realtime.
-Figures are currently shown for both toxic MEV, which is harmful to users, and unclassified MEV which has not yet been differentiated into toxic or neutral MEV.
+This shows recent user losses due to MEV in realtime.
+Figures are shown for ['toxic' MEV](/terms#toxic-mev), which is harmful to users, and ['other' MEV](/terms#unclassified-mev) which is [unclassified MEV](/terms#unclassified-mev) that has not yet been differentiated into [toxic](/terms#toxic-mev) or [neutral](/terms#neutral-mev) MEV.

 Click on 'Refresh' to get the most recent data available.
 It is normal for there to be a lag of a few minutes while blocks are processed and classified by the system.